Cooling Towers: What They Are, How They Work, How to Maintain Them

 by Giorgio Lorenzetti, Technical Advisor at MITA Cooling Technologies

-1. Evaporative cooling towers: what are they and how do they work
+1. Evaporative cooling towers: definition and working principles

 The section below will attempt to answer the following most frequently asked questions.